gudatr/node-mail-service/README.md

 The replies will be very raw.
 If you e.g. mess up the JSON you will get a parser error as response.
 Otherwise you will get the receipient mail server response.
-#### You can attach an "id" field to the message which will prefix the response.

 ## Trouble shooting